-On the basis of this recognition, I would like to offer several concrete policy proposals focused on two main areas.
-The first regards nuclear weapons, which continue to threaten humankind as the ultimate embodiment of a cruel and blatant dismissal of the needs and welfare of others.
+On the basis of this recognition, I would like to offer several concrete policy proposals focused on two main challenges.
+The first challenge is nuclear weapons, which continue to threaten humankind as the ultimate embodiment of a cruel and blatant dismissal of the needs and welfare of others.
 The second is the structural distortions of global society where poverty and other threats continue to undermine the human dignity of vast numbers of people.